The Space Law Review: International Telecommunication Union and Access to Spectrum

 Member States are each represented by their national administration, which is the government department, national regulator or service responsible for discharging the obligations set out in the ITU instruments and adopting appropriate national legislation to implement these obligations.

-The position in outer space, or orbital slot, occupied by a satellite determines the area of the Earth that its signals can reach (its footprint) and its orbit will determine whether it remains over the same area as the Earth rotates.
+The position in outer space, or orbital slot where relevant, occupied by a satellite determines the area of the Earth that its signals can reach (its footprint) and its orbit will determine whether it remains over the same area as the Earth rotates.

 Certain orbital locations are in short supply.
-Most communications satellites operate in the geostationary-satellite orbit (GSO), which is at an altitude of 35,800km in the plane of the equator.
+Most communications satellites have previously operated in the geostationary-satellite orbit (GSO), which is at an altitude of 35,800km in the plane of the equator.
 The importance of this orbit is that at this altitude, each satellite rotates around the Earth's axis every 24 hours and so appears to be stationary above a fixed point on the Earth.
-The GSO represents a scarce natural resource, as does the radio-frequency spectrum.
+The GSO represents a scarce natural resource, as does radio-frequency spectrum.

 The role of the ITU Member States in relation to the regulation of the radio-frequency spectrum and orbital positions, such as positions in the GSO, is set out in Article 44 Paragraph 2 (CS 196) of the Constitution of the ITU and reiterated in No. 0.3 of the Radio Regulations.
 The latter states that:

-In using frequency bands for radio services, Members shall bear in mind that radio frequencies and the geostationary-satellite orbit are limited natural resources and that they must be used rationally, efficiently and economically, in conformity with the provisions of these Regulations, so that countries or groups of countries may have equitable access to both, taking into account the special needs of the developing countries and the geographical situation of particular countries.
+In using frequency bands for radio services, Members shall bear in mind that radio frequencies and any associated orbits, including the geostationary-satellite orbit are limited natural resources and that they must be used rationally, efficiently and economically, in conformity with the provisions of these Regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries.

 Two mechanisms for the sharing of orbit and spectrum resources have been developed and implemented: